 What Is Possession of a Controlled Substance?

 If you get those charges, make sure to contact a drug crimes lawyer.
 A professional attorney will identify a solid defense for your case and help get the best out of the entire situation.
-The severest penalties the drug possession charges California has are related to transporting and possessing a controlled substance with the intention of selling it.
+The severest penalties for the drug possession charges California has are related to transporting and possessing a controlled substance with the intention of selling it.
 If you moved the drug across at least two counties, the maximum sentence is up to nine years in jail.

 How Does California Classify Controlled Substances?